Snipy26/gamemanager/README.md

 # gamemanager
-Idea &amp; created by Snipy26
+Idea & created by Snipy26